annethereshewent/gba-plus/README.md

 ## How to run

 Make sure you have rust and SDL2 installed on your computer.
 There are several guides on how to install SDL2 online for any given operating system online.
-You will also need a copy of the GBA bios that goes in the root directory of the project Once Rust, SDL2, and the bios are up to date, in a terminal go to the desktop directory and run `cargo run --release <path-to-rom>`
+You will also need a copy of the GBA bios that goes in the root directory of the project.
+Once Rust, SDL2, and the bios are up to date, in a terminal go to the desktop directory and run `cargo run --release <path-to-rom>`

 ## Controls